MichaelJMerritt/Portfolio/README.md

 ## 5. Animation

-[Click here](https://michaeljmerritt.github.io/Portfolio/Images/infectionstudy.mp4) to view an anmimation that attempts to demonstrate how an infection spreads though a poopulation under different conditions.  .
+[Click here](https://michaeljmerritt.github.io/Portfolio/Images/infectionstudy.mp4) to view an animation that attempts to demonstrate how an infection spreads though a population under different conditions.
+The left pane is the baseline with a 20% infection rate and a contagious period of 150 steps.
+The infection rate is the probability a contagious (red) sample will infect a passing healthy (blue) sample.
+The next pane shows how the same population’s situation changes when the infection rate drops to 10% while keeping the contagious period the same.
+The third pane brings the infection rate back up to 20% but reduces the contagious period by half down to 75 steps.
+Finally the last pane reduces the infection rate to 10% and keeping the contagious period at 75 steps.

+This model shows that for this particular set of circumstances the best way to substantially affect the spread of red dots is to both reduce the infection rate and the contagious period.
+More what-if types of analyses could be run if one of these proves difficult.
+For instance if the contagious period is something that cannot be affected then another analysis could be run with an even lower infection rate.
+The results of these analyses could inform decisions on what style mask is required to reduce transmission or even if quarantine is necessary to stop the spread of red dots.